fontclubbelgica/fontclubbelgica.xyz/_typefaces/nib.md

 draft: false

+seo_description: |
+    The Jekyll and Hyde of serif fonts, Nib combines chiseled and pointed pen forms into a multifunctional workhorse typeface, merging idiosyncrasy and utility.
+seo_image: FCB_SEO_Nib.jpg

 information: |
     The Jekyll and Hyde of serif fonts, Nib combines chiseled and pointed pen forms into a multifunctional workhorse typeface.